 1 December 2012: Arsenal 0 Swansea 2.
 Arsenal had 21 points, their worst total after 15 games for 18 years.
 They were 10th in the league behind Stoke, Swansea and WBA, but ahead of Liverpool.

-2 December 1899: Arsenal 2 New Brighton Tower 0 – one of the clubs created to fill a stadium.
+2 December 1899: Arsenal 2 New Brighton Tower 0 – NBT were one of the clubs created to fill a stadium – but never succeeded in doing so.
 They resigned from the league in 1901.

 2 December 1907: The Professional Footballers’ Association set up.
 The first football union was set up in 1898 but ran into difficulties.
 The PFA was then set up to replace it and became the longest surviving sports person’s union in the world.

 2 December 1922: Andrew Kennedy’s first game.
-He must be counted as one of Knighton’s better signings coming from 3rd Division South team Crystal Palace, but at the end of his first season for Arsenal winning two caps for Ireland.
+He must be counted as one of Knighton’s better signings coming from 3rd Division South team Crystal Palace, and at the end of his first season for Arsenal, winning two caps for Ireland.
+See also here

 2 December 1933: Arsenal 2 Liverpool 1 making it 8 wins and two draws in last 10.
 Hulme and Dunne scored

 2 December 1936: Ted Drake scored three for England v Hungary.
 In all he played just five games for England but scored six goals in those games.
 Male was captain.

 2 December 1936: Ray Bowden’s last game for England.
 In all he won six caps for England, and was one of the seven Arsenal players who played for England against Italy in the Battle of Highbury match, which England won 3–2.